radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 > **What is 'imputation' and why do we need to do it?** FEEMS can't deal with missing data.
-Here we are filling missing genotypes with the mean value at a given SNP position, a standard method.
+Here we are filling missing genotypes with the mean value at a given SNP position, a standard imputation method.

 ### Latitude/Longitude coordinates for samples
 Typically, you will have information about the sampling localities of your data.